shahzadthathal/symfony4-docker-rest-web-2019/README.md

 #Docker up
 docker-compose up -d

-#If you are on ubutnu then change data user with your www user group or give data folder write permission.
+#If you are on Ubuntu then change .docker/data dir owner with your www user group or give data folder write permission.
 sudo chown shahzad:shahzad -R .docker/data/

 #Launch php bash